-Program Entrance Requirements

-GEN-1001 Introduction to Online Learning 0-1 Program requirement - does not apply to the major.

-First Year-Core Courses

-Bible and Theology 20 hours; Foundational 8 hours.

-BLE-3604 Adult & Professional Development 4

-BIB-3604 Survey of the Old Testament/Pentateuch 4

-BIB-3614 Survey of the New Testament/Gospels 4
+Program Entrance Requirements 6 60 hours GEN-1001 Program Introduction to Online Learning a requirement - does not apply to the major.
+0-1 First Year-Core Bible and Th e Courses heology 20 hours; Foundational 8 hours.
+BLE-3604 Adult & Professional Development 4 BIB-3604 Survey of the Old Testament/Pentateuch 4 BIB-3614 Survey of the New Testament/Gospels 4

-BIB-3624 Bible and Life Application 4
+Bible and Life Application

-BIB-3634 Biblical Leadership Principles 4

-THE-3614 Survey of Christian Theology 4

-THE-3624 Holiness and the Life of the Believer 4
+THE-3614 Survey of Christian Theology 4 THE-3624 Holiness and the Life of the Believer 4

-28 hours